rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 flexibility to return error values that may be of different types in different error cases.

-Second, we’ve removed the calls to `expect` in favor of `?`, as we talked about in Chapter 9.
+Second, we’ve removed the call to `expect` in favor of `?`, as we talked about in Chapter 9.
 Rather than `panic!` on an error, `?` will return the error value from the current function for the caller to handle.